 Schedule a Consultation with an Attorney

 Did you suffer an injury on the job in Florida?
 Are you worried that your injury might not be covered by workers’ compensation?
-If so, you need to speak with an experienced attorney from the office of Scott J. Sternberg & Associates, P.A.
+If so, you need to speak with an experienced attorney from the office of Sternberg / Forsythe, P.A.
 Contact the West Palm Beach office at 561-687-5660 to schedule a consultation at your earliest convenience